-I sometimes wish all churches didn't have to pour precious resources into bricks and mortar.
-Unfortunately, congregations don't usually stay small enough to meet in living rooms (or else people don't build big enough living rooms!).
+I sometimes wish churches didn't have to pour resources into bricks and mortar.
+Unfortunately, congregations very often do not stay small enough to meet in living rooms (or else people do not build big enough living rooms!).
 Though they may start in homes, they soon need larger spaces for worship, ministry, and evangelism.

 In affluent countries, providing buildings isn't an insurmountable problem.
 When churches in the United States and Canada want to build, they usually visit a local bank.
 There, they get a loan with a 15- or 20-year payback period.
 Though it may take 20 years to pay off the loan, the church goes ahead and builds the building and gets to use it.

 Remember those Alabaster march offerings every February and September?
 When I was a kid, we'd put a cardboard box shaped like a church on the altar.
 Singing a song, we'd all march down front.
 We'd break the paper seal on our Alabaster boxes and empty them into that cardboard church.
-At box-opening time others would add checks or cash.
+At box-opening time, those who hadn't beein using one to accumulate money would add checks or cash to the offering.

 In giving Alabaster offerings, occasionally churches do some creative things.
 Recently, for instance, in Shreveport, La., First Church the people were raising 62,000 pennies for their Alabaster offering.
 They had a five-gallon glass jar they were filling with those pennies.

 Alabaster goes 100 percent for buildings and property.
 One could make a case for using a little bit of each Alabaster dollar for administrative costs.
 But not one penny is used that way.
-General Budget absorbs those costs.
+World Evangelism Fund absorbs those costs.
 Every bit of Alabaster money goes to missions.
-Eighty percent goes to world mission and 20 percent to multicultural ministries in the U.S. and Canada.
+Historically, eighty percent of the money has gone elsewhere in the world and twenty percent has gone to multicultural ministries in the U.S. and Canada.

-Since 1949 we've raised $38 million in Alabaster.
-With that we've built more than 3,000 churches, parsonages, clinics, missionary homes, educational buildings, and camp meeting centers.
+Since 1949, we've raised millions of dollars through the Alabaster offering.
+That money has built more than 3,000 churches, parsonages, clinics, missionary homes, educational buildings, and camp meeting centers.
 The $2 million now coming in each year from Alabaster is a significant addition to our balanced attack.

-In Haiti, Work and Witness meets most construction needs.
-Still, Alabaster money buys property in Haiti, including most recently an entire church and parsonage).
+In Haiti, Nazarene Mission Teams meet many construction needs.
+Still, Alabaster money buys property in Haiti, including, most recently, an existing church building and parsonage.

 Here's what happened: For years we had helped the congregation in Limbe to rent property.
 For one reason or another, the landlord was always on the verge of evicting the congregation.
 A couple of times he even boarded up the building, forcing the district superintendent to make emergency trips to negotiate a solution.
 We were also having to rent a parsonage there.
 The Nazarene elementary school was trying to hold classes in the sanctuary.
 Students had only the pews to sit and write on.